 Implementation of CMM 2014-01

-Impacts of associated/unassociated PS catch on fishing mortality for skipjack tuna
+Evaluation of impacts of the purse-seine fishery

 SC11 will review the analysis of the relative impact of FAD set measures and any increases of purse seine catch in unassociated schools on fishing mortality for skipjack tuna conducted by SPC-OFP (Paragraph 584, SC10 Report).
 SC11 will provide advice to the Commission as to whether WCPO skipjack tuna stock status is sensitive to either associated sets or unassociated sets of purse seine efforts.